statichunt/statichunt/content/ssg/astro.md

 title: Astro
 page_title: Astro Themes
 weight: "3"
-meta_title: 20+ Astro Website Themes (Hand-picked) | Statichunt
+meta_title: 20+ Astro Themes (Hand-picked) | Statichunt
 description: "Looking for the Astro themes?
-These Astro themes and templates are ideal for any type of website, from businesses to personal blogs."
+These Astro themes,starter and templates are ideal for any type of website, from businesses to personal blogs."
 icon: /images/icons/astro.svg
 website: https://astro.build/
 github_path: withastro/astro